ZQ-jhon/algorithm-docs/README.md

   // do sth with algorithm
 }
 ```

-And, put the image equal directory with .ts
+Then, put the image equal directory with .ts, look like:
+|--child_directory
+  |-- 04.ts
+  |-- 04.png

+Naming the image as index.

-Why? please look at `scripts/compile.ts`
+**Why**? please look compile code `scripts/compile.ts`

 It's helpful for parse markdown image syntax and showing in terminal article!